Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Surface States

 We further compute the surface DOS per unit area [Fig.~\ref{fig:result}\hyperref[fig:result]{(c)}] and compare it with the bulk DOS per unit volume [Fig.~\ref{fig:result}\hyperref[fig:result]{(d)}].
-The \textit{double-twisted} dispersion yields a nearly flat segment in the surface spectrum [Fig.~\ref{fig:result}\hyperref[fig:result]{(b)}], leading to a weak enhancement in the surface DOS around $E/\Delta_0\simeq\pm0.066$ and sharp peaks around $E/\Delta_0\simeq\pm0.294$.
+The \textit{double-twisted} dispersion yields nearly flat segments in the surface spectrum [Fig.~\ref{fig:result}\hyperref[fig:result]{(b)}].
+The segments around $0.9<k_\parallel/\pi<1.1$ lead to weak enhancements in the surface DOS around $E/\Delta_0\simeq\pm0.066$, while the segments around $0.8\ (1.1)<k_\parallel/\pi<0.9\ (1.2)$ produce sharp peaks around $E/\Delta_0\simeq\pm0.294$.
 In the same energy window of these sharp peaks, the bulk DOS is also enhanced, indicating that the bulk states contribute to the spectral weight.
 Nevertheless, the bulk DOS does not exhibit comparably sharp peaks.
 This contrast suggests that the pronounced surface DOS peaks at $E/\Delta_0\simeq\pm0.294$ originate from combined surface and bulk contributions, and the surface component is comparable in magnitude to the bulk one.

+For the present parameter set, the four peaks in the surface DOS can be traced back to the \textit{double-twisted} surface spectrum.
+The double twist gives rise to two characteristic energy scales associated with regions of small group velocity, or van~Hove-like features, in the surface branches along the $\bar{\Gamma}\M$ lines.
+At the same time, the appearance of these features as pronounced DOS peaks is not determined by symmetry alone.
+Since the surface DOS is obtained by integrating the spectral weight over the full two-dimensional surface Brillouin zone, the peak positions, heights, and visibility depend on the detailed momentum dependence of the surface spectrum and on possible overlap with bulk states.